Your Mouth, Your Health

 - Gum disease (periodontitis and gingivitis)

-In addition, bacterial infections that begin in the mouth, such as tooth decay, can spread throughout your body if not treated and harm your heart and other organs.
+In addition, bacterial infections that begin in the mouth, such as tooth decay, can become more serious and, if not treated, spread into your bloodstream and harm your heart and other organs.
 This is particularly dangerous for people living with HIV/AIDS who may have compromised immune systems.

 People with HIV/AIDS may also experience dry mouth, which increases the risk of tooth decay and can make chewing, eating, swallowing, and even talking difficult.
 Some HIV medications can cause dry mouth.